← Index

 Member identity across the stay

-Every resident has a single living identity — booking history, preferences, building announcements — that travels through the stay rather than restarting at every interaction.
+Every resident has one living identity (booking history, preferences, building announcements) that carries through the whole stay instead of resetting at each interaction.

 03